Your Cart

 Mindfulness is a technique that involves listening to your body and bringing your full attention to the present moment.
 Practicing mindfulness is a great way to increase self awareness and help develop healthy eating habits.

-Start by minimizing distractions during meals and focusing on the way that your food looks, tastes and smells.
+Practicing mindful eating —sitting down for meals, eating slowly and avoiding distractions — helps you better recognize true hunger versus boredom or stress-driven grazing.
+Focus on the way that your food looks, tastes and smells.
 Be sure to pay close attention to the way that your body feels as well, which can strengthen your ability to recognize hunger and satiety cues to learn when it’s time to stop eating.

 Planning out your meals ahead of time can be a great way to help you eat healthy throughout the week.
 What’s more, it can also add more variety and diversity to your meals by making it easier to add new, unique ingredients into your diet.

 Try collecting some fun recipes and planning a few days worth of meals at a time.
-You can also try meal prepping, which involves setting aside a specific window of time each week to cook and prepare an entire batch of meals all at once.
+You can also try meal prepping — such as high-protein meal prepping — which involves setting aside a specific window of time each week to cook and prepare an entire batch of meals all at once.

 What you put on your plate is just one piece of the puzzle when it comes to becoming a healthier eater.
 In fact, staying well-hydrated is also incredibly important to overall health and can help keep you feeling full between meals to combat cravings.